Powelljl/Bigmoose-Toilet/README.md

 ### Installation

-Simply run the `install.sh` script and it'll take care of everything for you (make sure it's executable with `chmod +x install.sh`!), including making two systemd service files (`big-moose-button` and `big-moose-forest`), enabling them at startup, creating a python venv and installing the required packages to the venv
+Simply run the `install.sh` script and it'll take care of everything for you (make sure it's executable with `chmod +x install.sh`!), including making two systemd service files (`big-moose-button` and `big-moose-forest`), enabling them at startup, creating a python venv and installing the required packages to the venv.
+You must run the install script as a user with sudo permissions, but do _not_ run it as sudo - it will ask for sudo elevation during the installation procedure.

 ----
 Licence